MTarekM/AFCM-Egypt_iGEM_2021/README.md

 1-Generate_&_Compute_Independent_&_Epistatic_effects_of_Combinatorial_&_Scanning_libraries(1).ipynb

 This runs the generator function and performs the independent and epistatic effects predictions.
+The notebook is based on an example with the Oligopeptide transport ATP-binding protein AmiE.

 2-Functions_for_Global_Evo_features.ipynb